GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 With Nienke, Ryan described kissing and dating other women in unusual detail.
 That may have been ordinary friend talk, but in context it may also have functioned as a way of signaling desirability or testing for jealousy.

 With neighbors or friends, Ryan appears to have implied he was paying off the RAV4.
-With Heather, he suggested he would have to check the rate.
 With family, the record indicates his parents bought or substantially funded it and that the title was expected home.
 These versions preserve Ryan's image of independence more than they clarify the truth.

 With Briana, Ryan acknowledged Garrett had asked him to mail the boxes, yet he later framed the issue as no longer being Garrett's storage.
 This shows how an account can include a key fact but still organize the story around Ryan as the imposed-upon party.